-Vintage Marblehead Coordinator’s Report: Spring 1999
+Vintage Marblehead Coordinator’s Report: Fall 1999

 This report discusses three new suggested changes to the VM rule and gives details on sail measurement and "headboards".